husseny/Dockerize-Django-MongoDB/README.md

 ## Using Dockerfiles
 A Dockerfile is a set of instructions that docker uses to build a container or an image.
 The created container will be the virtual running host for your application.
 You can find ready to use images to build and through this tutorial you will create your own dockerfiles to build two containers.
 The first container is an ubuntu virtual machine running a mongoDB instance and saves the data on your actual system.
 The second container is also an ubuntu virtual machine running the django application(testproj) and enables it to connect to the database instance.
-Before setting up your docker containers you should open settings.py inside your django project and edit the following:
+Before setting up your docker containers you should open settings.py inside your django project and edit or add the following variables to look like this:

     DATABASES = {
         'default': {